yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Logical Partitioning/README.md

 ## Power BI Template

-A sample Power BI template [Logical-Partitioning.pbit](./Logical-Partitioning.pbit) is present in the current folder.
-When opening the template, enter respective **ServerHostname** and **HTTP Path** values of your Databricks SQL Warehouse.
-The template uses **samples** catalog, therefore you don't need to prepare any additional data for this report.
+A Power BI template [Logical-Partitioning.pbit](./Logical-Partitioning.pbit) is present in this folder to demonstrate the benefits of Logical Partitioning.
+To use the template, simply enter your Databricks SQL Warehouse's **`ServerHostname`** and **`HttpPath`** that correspond to the environment set up in the instructions above.
+The template uses **`samples`** catalog, therefore you don't need to prepare any additional dataset.